MLidstrom/fluffos/MUDLIB_USAGE_GUIDE.md

 ## Overview

-FluffOS is an LPMUD driver based on the last release of MudOS (v22.2b14), enhanced with 10+ years of bug fixes and performance improvements.
+FluffOS is an LPMUD driver based on the last release of MudOS (v22.2b14).
+It has been enhanced with over 10 years of bug fixes and performance improvements.
 This guide provides comprehensive instructions for using the mudlib that comes with FluffOS.

 ## What is FluffOS?